tencentyun/intlcloud-documents/yehe_doc/管理与支持/渠道合作伙伴/用户指南/经销商/子客业务/子客管理/为客户分配代金券_intl_en.md

 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/GHTr969_create_voucher.png)

 >?
->- General vouchers: They are applicable to all products except some listed products, which you can see after clicking the question mark icon next to **All products**.
+>- All products: They are applicable to all products except some listed products, which you can see after clicking the question mark icon next to **All products**.
->- Dedicated vouchers: They are only applicable to the products you specify.
+>- Specified product: They are only applicable to the products you specify.

 Step 5.
 Check and confirm the entered information and click **Confirm** to save the voucher template.
 >?